codeOfRobin/BlogPosts/Building A Site Counter.textbundle/text.md

 This follows my first tutorial building a [Router in Phoenix][2], and here’s what I learnt along the way.

 Remember those cute site counter things we used to see on websites back in the day?
-That felt like a reasonably simple project to start because it seems simple enough:
+That felt like a reasonably minimal project to start because it seems self-contained and reasonable enough:
 1. store a number
 2. add 1 to it
 3. save it somewhere